b3nj4m/hubot-slack/README.md

 This adapter uses the following environment variables:

- - `BROBBOT_SLACK_TOKEN` - this is the API token for the Slack user you would like to run Hubot under.
+ - `BROBBOT_SLACK_TOKEN` - This is the API token for the Slack user you would like to run Hubot under.

 To add or remove your bot from specific channels or private groups, you can use the /kick and /invite slash commands that are built into Slack.